 Now it’s time to commit!

 FYI: A domain and web hosting are different.
 Your domain is basically your website name.
 Your hosting is the service that houses your website.
 Think of it as a phone.
 Your phone is a domain.
 Your phone service is your web hosting.
 You need a domain and hosting for your blog.
-My two recommendations are Bluehost or Siteground.
+My recommendation is Bluehost or siteground.

-Simply click on get started and decide which plan works best for you!
+Simply click on get started when you go to Bluehost and decide which plan works best for you!